 This latest infrared camera represents a huge improvement in dynamic range, capturing fine details even across demanding light and dark areas of your subject.
 An adjustable histogram within the software allows you to get the most out of this dynamic range, both when viewing an infrared reflectogram, and to help you get the most out of your lighting when setting up.

 A variety of pre-set exposure times mean you can adapt your settings to your subject and respond to the demands of your subject.
-This is particularly good news if you plan on making use of the Opus Instruments filter set that allows you to study transmission of pigments at different bands within the spectral sensitivity of the camera.
+This is particularly good news if you plan on making use of the Opus Instruments Filter Set that allows you to study the transmission of pigments at different bands within the spectral sensitivity of the camera.

 All of this comes packaged in a robust flight case, keeping the full portability and accessibility of Osiris so you’re ready to follow wherever your research takes you.